bicky007/100-python-projects/Beginner-Debugging/readme.md

-# Day 13 - Debugging: How to Find and Fix Errors in your Code
+# Debugging: How to Find and Fix Errors in your Code
 ## Concepts Practised
 - Describing the Problem
 - Reproducing the Bug